EnterpriseDB/terraform-provider-biganimal/README.md

 You can use an ccess key to access the BigAnimal API.
 The advantage of an access key compared to an API token is that it can be set to have a long expiry date which will aide automation.

-To get an access key or manage access keys Log in to https://portal.biganimal.com/, click on your user account and click "Access Keys".
-Alternatively you can use this link here https://portal.enterprisedb.network/access-keys
+To get an access key or manage access keys Log in to https://portal.biganimal.com/, hover over your username and from the drop down click "Access Keys".

 ## Development